-We became a publicly traded company in December 2005 in connection with our acquisition of AIM.
-In June 2007, we changed our name to Air Industries Group, Inc. In addition to growing organically at AIM since becoming publicly-traded, we acquired Sigma Metals in April 2007 and Welding Metallurgy in August 2007, and completed the NTW Acquisition in June 2012.
+We became a publicly traded company in December 2005 through the "reverse-merger" of our wholly-owned subsidiary, AIM into a publicly traded shell company with nominal assets.
+In June 2007, we changed our name to Air Industries Group, Inc. In addition to growing organically at AIM since the reverse merger, we acquired Sigma Metals in April 2007 and Welding Metallurgy in August 2007, and completed the NTW Acquisition in June 2012.
 In October 2008, we discontinued the operations of Sigma and subsequently liquidated or otherwise disposed of its assets.
 Consequently, we currently have three operating subsidiaries - AIM, WMI and NTW.
 AIM has manufactured components and subassemblies for the defense and commercial aerospace industry for over 40 years.
 WMI has provided specialty welding services and metal fabrications to the defense and commercial aerospace industry since 1979.
 The predecessor of NTW was founded in 1959 and its principal business is the fabrication and assembly of landing gear components and complete landing gear for fighter aircraft for the US and foreign governments.